INNOVATION, POLICY AND

 Introduction

 The Master of Science in Technology and Policy (MSc(TP)) program will provide professional training to cope with the rapid development in technology-related sectors.
-In many areas, public policies play a fundamental role of shaping the development, application, and market.
+In many areas, public policies play a fundamental role in shaping the development, application, and market.
 We seek to train students and equip them with cutting-edge knowledge in technology sectors and bridge the divide between industries and government.

 The rigorous two-year program will provide skill-based training in the uses of analytic methods for public policy and the development of expertise in best policy practices, comparable to MSc(TP) degrees offered by leading universities in Europe, the United States.
-This will be the first program in Greater China that offers a Master’s program focusing on technology and policy.
+This will be the first program in Asia that offers a Master’s program focusing on technology and policy.
 Students will acquire the knowledge, skills, and confidence to be leaders in government, business, and NGOs to shape public policies of technology, to guide and nurture technologies that change our society.

-This program nurtures young talents, equips students with knowledge and skills that stimulate policy solutions to meet the challenges posed by the development of innovation, and facilitates collaboration amongst Hong Kong, the Greater Bay Area (GBA), Greater China, and countries in Asia and elsewhere on entrepreneurship education, research and commercialization.
+This program nurtures young talents, equips students with knowledge and skills that stimulate policy solutions to meet the challenges posed by the development of innovation, and facilitates collaboration amongst the Greater Bay Area (GBA), China, and countries in Asia and elsewhere on entrepreneurship education, research and commercialization.
 In short, it matches well with the University’s mission to advance learning and knowledge through teaching and research.

 Learning outcomes